Tatra marmot: Escape burrow

 The most commonly encountered underground structure of the marmot is the escape burrow, also known as emergency or rescue burrow.
 These are makeshift shelters from predators.
 Their construction is very simple – sometimes their length does not exceed 1 meter, and they are equipped with only one or two entrances and do not have many branches.
 The marmot tries to cover its territory with a network of such makeshift shelters.
 Within the area of one colony, there can be found from 16 to 20 such hiding places, and when disturbed, the animal can remain underground for several hours.
 The marmot tries not to stray more than 10–15 meters from the nearest shelter.
 Over time, even escape burrows can be expanded and elevated to a higher status.

 Tatra marmot in captivity

 Tatra marmots are not currently bred in Polish zoos.
 Between 1924 and 1935, the zoo in Poznań possessed three individuals from the Polish population of M. marmota, while from 1927 onwards, the Kraków Bażantarnia (which was succeeded by the local zoo) bred four Tatra marmots.
-After World War II, individual specimens of this subspecies were exhibited in Czechoslovakian zoos.
+After World War II, individual specimens of this subspecies were exhibited in Czechoslovak zoos.